 Another great documentary on the young entrepreneurship life.
 This production follows 6 recent college graduates, completely inexperienced, on their way to their own startup company.

-It shows the fears, the risks, the failures, the overwhelm with tasks and responsibilities.
+It shows the fears, the risks, the failures, and the overwhelm with tasks and responsibilities.
 But it also shows where passion and willpower can lead you – to many small wins and the ultimate success.
 As Arianna Huffington says: “An exhilarating and uplifting look at entrepreneurship”.

 9. Capital C